-The new fly-tipping reporting system will enable members of the community to submit a photograph of any fly-tipping they find within East Ayrshire, pinpoint its position precisely on a map and provide any additional information, including the type of material that has been dumped, to help the Council investigate environmental crime.
+The new system will enable members of community to submit a photograph of any flytipping in their community, pinpoint its position precisely on a map and provide any additional information that may help the Council investigate environmental crime.

-The Council’s IT Service in partnership with the Corporate Enforcement Unit and Greener Communities, developed the online reporting system.
+The Council’s IT Service in partnership with the Corporate Enforcement Unit and Outdoor Services, is developing the reporting system.

-Councillor Jim McMahon, Cabinet Member for Older People and Community Safety said: “Tackling environmental crime is a key priority for East Ayrshire Council and online reporting will help to make the collection and investigation of fly-tipping more efficient.
-We ran a trial of the new system at the end of last year in New Farm Loch, Kilmarnock.
-It went well and with feedback from the local elected members, we made some tweaks to the system, which I am delighted to say is now live.
+Councillor Jim McMahon, Cabinet Member for Older People and Community Safety said: “Tackling environmental crime is a key priority for East Ayrshire Council and online reporting will really help to make the collection and investigation of flytipping more efficient.

-“The online reporting system is one part of an extensive programme of targeted action by the Council, in partnership with Police Scotland.
-The introduction of quad bikes has had a significant impact, allowing the Police, the Council’s Corporate Enforcement Unit and Greener Communities team to carry out patrols and investigations quickly and effectively.
-We want East Ayrshire to be cleaner, greener and vibrant and are committed to doing everything we can to make this a reality.”
+“The online reporting system is one part of an extensive programme of targeted action by the Council in partnership with Police Scotland.
+The introduction of quad bikes has had a significant impact, allowing the Police, the Council’s Corporate Enforcement Unit and Outdoor Services team to carry out patrols and investigations quickly and effectively.
+We want East Ayrshire to be clean, green and vibrant and are committed to doing everything we can to make this a reality.”

-Councillor Sally Cogley, Chair of the Clean, Green and Vibrant Member Officer Working Group said: “I am delighted that the Council has developed an online system that will help our communities report incidences of fly-tipping.
-It will make reporting easier and more effective with reports being sent automatically to our Fly-tipping Hit Squads and the Corporate Enforcement Unit for investigation.
+Councillor Sally Cogley, Chair of the Clean, Green, Vibrant Member Officer Working Group said: “I am delighted that the Council is developing an online system that will help our communities report incidences of flytipping.
+It will make reporting flytipping easier and more effective with reports being sent automatically to our Flytipping Hit Squads and the Corporate Enforcement Unit for investigation.